thib-s/keras_warmstarter/README.md

 # keras_warmstarter

-Allow you to initialize the weights of a model, by reusing to weights of a previous model.
+Ever wanted to use weights of your previous model to initialize you new model?
+But here's the catch: you can't do this if the layer's shape has changed. ``keras_warmstarter`` reshape the kernel such that the new layer compute a function which is close to the old layer.